 Address compliance requirements

 Comply with corporate policies and industry-specific standards by taking advantage of the certifications Azure offers.
 Place your Azure VMs on a dedicated hosting server that only runs your organisation’s workloads to meet corporate compliance guidelines and standards.
 Get insights on the underlying cores to meet server-based software licensing requirements.

 Reduce costs by using existing software licenses

-Apply your existing Windows Server Datacenter or SQL Server Enterprise edition licenses to the physical cores available to you on the host, utilize dual-use rights while migrating from on premises, and get unlimited virtualization rights.
+Apply your existing Windows Server Datacentre or SQL Server Enterprise edition licences to the physical cores available to you on the host, utilise dual-use rights while migrating from on premises, and get unlimited virtualisation rights.

 Embrace a trusted cloud environment

 Microsoft invests more than USD 1 billion annually on cybersecurity research and development.